fe-data/fe-tracking/docs/getting-started/settings.rst

 News settings
 -------------
-An event supports real-time messages if the :fa:`commenting-o fa-fw fa-lg text-primary` icon is visible in the routes overview for the route in question.
+An event supports real-time messages if the :fa:`commenting-o fa-fw fa-lg text-primary` icon is visible in the tracks overview for the track in question.

 Sound
   A short sound is played as soon as a news item comes in, if this setting is switched on.